Dev-SimonD/Healthy-Recipes-Search/README.md

-# Project for searching healthy recipes based on your calorie intake
+# Healthy recipes project

-# use npm install for installing the dependencies and get API key from spoonacular.com
+## use npm install for installing the dependencies and get API key from spoonacular.com

-# Demo:
+### Demo:

+* Set profile:

+* Search for meal plan: